The Basics of Rental Sales Tax

 Paying rental sales taxes on your business is crucial and should not be taken lightly.
 There are a lot of things to keep track of and as your business expands – offering different kinds of rentals and serving different states – sales tax collection only becomes more convoluted and complex.

 This is why it is necessary to be familiar with your taxing agencies’ policies and be on the lookout for any recent changes to taxing regulations.
 Ultimately, rental companies should look into defining systematic processes for the management of their sales tax, and have checks and balances in place to ensure accurate tax calculation and filing at all times.

-We’re EZRentOut, a rental software packed with features that enable you to manage your sales taxes along with your rentals!
+We’re EZRentOut, rental software packed with features that enable you to manage your sales tax along with your rentals!